awsdocs/aws-directory-service-admin-guide/doc_source/join_linux_instance.md

    sudo reboot
    ```

-1. Reconnect to the instance using any SSH client to verify the domain join has completed successfully and finalize additional steps
+1. Reconnect to the instance using any SSH client to verify the domain join has completed successfully and finalize additional steps\.

    1. To confirm the instance has been enrolled on the domain